T-PWK/flake-idgen/README.md

 <Buffer 05 32 58 8e d2 40 00 00>
 ```

-Note that Flake Id generator returns node Buffer representing 64 bit number for the sake of future extensions or returned buffer modifications.
+Note that Flake Id generator returns node Buffer representing 64-bit number for the sake of future extensions or returned buffer modifications.
 Node Buffer can also be very easy converted to the string format.
-There is a NPM [biguint-format](https://npmjs.org/package/biguint-format) Node.js module which provides Buffer to string conversion means e.g.
+There is a NPM [biguint-format](https://npmjs.org/package/biguint-format) module which provides Buffer to string conversion method e.g.

 ```js
 var biguint = require('biguint-format')